Mendix Cloud

 Fallback ensures that the data in your database is automatically copied to a database in a second AZ.
 This ensures that all your data is still available to your app if there is an issue with the primary availability zone and app instances have to be started in the second AZ.

 The connections between AZs are low latency.
-However, the implementation of these features means that your monitoring may indicate that apps deployed to Mendix Cloud under a Premium plan suffer an additional latency of a few milliseconds compared with apps deployed using a Standard plan.
+However, the implementation of these features means that your monitoring may indicate that apps deployed to Mendix Cloud under a Premium plan suffer an additional latency of a few milliseconds per query compared with apps deployed using a Standard plan.
 For a well-designed app, this difference is not noticeable to end-users.

-4.3.2 Regional Fallback
+Regional Fallback

 You can also purchase a Premium Plus plan, which provides all the features of the Premium plan, with the addition of Regional Fallback.

 With Regional Fallback, a copy of your database and FileDocuments is maintained in a completely separate region.
 For example, if your app normally runs in us-east-1, a copy of your data is made in us-west-2.
-If all the AZs in the primary region become unavailable, you can then choose to run your app temporarily in the secondary region with the data that has been copied to that region.
-Once the primary region is back online, you can then revert your app to running in the primary region.
+If all the AZs in the primary region become unavailable, you can choose to run your app temporarily in the secondary region with the data that has been copied to that region.
+Once the primary region is back online, you can revert your app to run in the primary region.

 Because this is designed for a catastrophic regional failure, there are some limitations to your normal operations.
 For example, you cannot deploy a new version of the app while it is running in the secondary region.
 The decision to switch to the secondary region is completely under your control.

-5 Read More
+Read More